-The Audio Ecosystem, Part 2: Digital Signal Processing
+The Microflex Ecosystem, Part 2: Digital Signal Processing

 A meeting without video is still a meeting; a meeting without audio is cancelled.
 In fact, 81% of IT Decision Makers say audio has the biggest impact on improving the quality of virtual meetings.
 Good sound is easy to overlook, but poor sound cannot be missed.
 It causes fatigue, increases distraction, and reduces comprehension – all of which reduce productivity and revenue.